 Tips for Managing an Inheritance

-- Hire a professional to help.
+- Don’t go it alone.
 Getting an inheritance is a great time to find a financial advisor.
 You may be unsure of how best to use your newfound wealth, and you’ll likely have questions.
 An advisor can help you draft a financial plan with your windfall factored in and decide how to invest your money so it grows over the long term.
 A matching tool like SmartAsset’s makes it easier to find an advisor who meets your needs.
 Once you answer a series of questions about your financial situation and needs, our tool will match you with up to three advisors in your area.
-You can then read the advisors’ profiles and interview them to determine who to work with.

 - Think before spending.
 Too often, people squander sudden wealth.
 Consider putting your money into a savings account to give yourself time to grieve your loss, and then start assessing your financial situation with a clearer frame of mind.